SolraBizna/logi6502/README.md

 With this component library, you can design circuits that are intended to interface with a bare W65C02S.
 You can also use it to design and explore low-level computer architectures that would not have been out of place in the 70's and 80's.

-It is *probably* accurate down to each individual bus cycle, which pins change state when and why, etc. However, I have not yet acquired a real W65C02S to test against, and WDC's datasheets can be vague, contradictory, and occasionally outright erroneous.
-Caveat programmer.
+It is *fairly* accurate, but:

+- Interrupt timing is a few cycles off
+- There are inaccuracies in rarely-used operations (such as decimal math)

+In addition:

+> A real 65xx latches data and changes bus status on the falling edge of the clock.
+The one simulated here latches data on the falling edge (correct) but changes bus status on the rising edge (incorrect).
+> (issue #1)

+Thanks to [65test](https://github.com/SolraBizna/65test), I have fully reverse engineered the black box behavior of the W65C02S, but I haven't had time to update this emulator with what I found.

 # Usage

-Download `logi6502.jar` and put it somewhere.
+Download `logi6502.jar` (perhaps from the [releases page](https://github.com/SolraBizna/logi6502/releases)) and put it somewhere.
 Open Logisim.
 With a project opened, go to Project → Load Library → JAR Library, and select `logi6502.jar`.
 There should now be a new category of tools called "W65C02S".
 Inside it are three different versions of the W65C02S.

 The demo circuit shown on top of the page is in `demo.circ`.
 Open it, make sure Simulate → Ticks Enabled is checked, and set Simulate → Tick Frequency to some high value.
 See [Demo Circuit](#demo-circuit) for more information.